-If you are staying in one place for more than a day, consider purchasing a pass, like a Metro Pass.
-Most of the time they will be valid on trains and buses.
+If you stay in one place for more than a day, consider purchasing a pass, like a Metro Pass.
+Most of the time, they will be valid on trains and buses.

 We purchased a 7-day Unlimited MetroCard in New York with a current price of $33 US.
 One ride (regardless of destination or length) costs $2.75 US.